PaddlePaddle/PaddleDetection/README_en.md

 - `PP-YOLO` achieves mAP of 45.9% on COCO and 72.9FPS on Tesla V100.
 Both precision and speed surpass [YOLOv4](https://arxiv.org/abs/2004.10934)

 - `PP-YOLO v2` is optimized version of `PP-YOLO` which has mAP of 49.5% and 68.9FPS on Tesla V100
+- `PP-YOLOE` is optimized version of `PP-YOLO v2` which has mAP of 51.4% and 78.1FPS on Tesla V100
 - All these models can be get in [Model Zoo](#ModelZoo)

 The relationship between COCO mAP and FPS on Qualcomm Snapdragon 865 of representative mobile side models.